MKesslerR/Kessler_Noetzli-Research-Proposal/Readme.md

 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->
 Small trails used for dog walks may not be digitally available.
 GPS locations within the forest may not be accurate.
+Weather data might not be available.
+If not, then we would focus on our other research questions-

 ## Questions?
 <!-- Which questions would you like to discuss at the coaching session? -->
+Where could we get the weather data from?
+Should we look at the type of land use and the digital terrain model?